 - Tidewater glaciers: Margerie and Grand Pacific

-- Haines—hiking, biking, rafting, and history
+- Haines—hiking, biking, float trip, and history

 - Bushwhack and hike in old-growth forest and glacial outwash fields